 American Mountain Ash, Sorbus americana, is our native Mountain Ash.
 When grown well, it is a spectacular plant for all seasons.
-Beautiful white flowers in May followed by bright orange-red berries in fall with bright yellow, red and orangefall leaf color.
+Beautiful white flowers in May followed by bright orange-red berries in fall with bright yellow, red and orange fall leaf color.

+This is becoming an uncommon tree in the wild.
 American Mountain Ash is susceptible to several insects and diseases which means it is usually not a long lived tree.